the-road-to-learn-react/the-road-to-react/manuscript/react-modern/explicit-data-fetching.md

 ## Explicit Data Fetching with React

 Re-fetching all data each time someone types in the input field isn't optimal.
-Since we're using a third-party API to fetch the data, its internals are out of our reach.
+Since we're using a third-party API to fetch the data, its internals is out of our reach.
 Eventually, we will incur [rate limiting](https://en.wikipedia.org/wiki/Rate_limiting), which returns an error instead of data.
 To solve this problem, change the implementation details from implicit to explicit data (re-)fetching.
 In other words, the application will refetch data only if someone clicks a confirmation button.

 First, add a button element for the confirmation to the JSX: